Redback-Operations/redback-documentation/docs/cybersecurity/SecDevOps Team/secure-code/OWASP-Top-10-review.md

 -	To prevent mass disclosures of records via SQL injection use LIMIT and other SQL Controls.

 #### A04:2021-Insecure Design
-Insecure design covers all different weakens in an application, these weaknesses come around because of missing on ineffective control design.
+Insecure design covers all different weaknesses in an application, these weaknesses come around because of missing on ineffective control design.
 Insecure design is not the same as insecure implementation as secure implementation will still not rectify issues with insecure design and vice versa secure design will not fix issues that arise as a result of insecure implementation.

 To rectify this issue, we need to ensure we design our applications with security in mind.
 Secure design ensures that threats are constantly evaluated and ensures that code is robustly designed and tested to prevent attacks which are known.
 When designing applications, we need to ensure that we use a secure development lifecycle which includes paved road methodology, secured component library, tooling, and threat modelling.

 ##### How to Prevent
 -	Use a secure development lifecycle when developing any application
--	Use threat modelling for critical authentication, access control, business logic, and key flows
 -	Use threat modelling for critical authentication, access control, business logic, and key flows
 -	At each tier of your application integrate plausibility checks
 -	Integrate security language and controls into user stories